nectaroads/Yarnmancy/README.md

-(images/splash.png)
+(Images/Splash.png)

 # About
-Yarnmancy WILL BE a Real-Time Strategy game.
+Yarnmancy **WILL BE** a RTS game.
 Gather sewing resources to build an armor, troops and structures.
-The idea was born in 2019, where inside a goofy childish atmosphere, a kid builds an entire army on his book.
+The idea was born in 2019, where right inside a goofy childish atmosphere, a kid builds an entire army on his book.
 Mostly is a project to encourage me to learn English, Git and Programming, i need experience to work and the development is quite fun too.

 ## Features